hoprnet/hoprd-sdk-python/docs/MessagesApi.md

 # **peek_all**
 > InboxMessagesRes peek_all(body)

-Peek the list of messages currently present in the nodes message inbox.
+Peek the list of messages currently present in the nodes message inbox, filtered by tag,

-Peek the list of messages currently present in the nodes message inbox.
+Peek the list of messages currently present in the nodes message inbox, filtered by tag, and optionally by timestamp (epoch in milliseconds).
 The messages are not removed from the inbox.

 ### Example
 ```python